IhebYh/zero_day/README.md

-This is my first project as a fullstack engineer
+This is my first project as a fullstack engineer.